Calm returns to Hohoe after NDC protest

 He said the SALL enclave prevented the late Togbega Gabusu from making a case to join the Oti region hence the action by the Group.

-Mr George Bright Anni Bansah, NDC Hohoe Constituency Chairman, who read their petition at Gbi-Kpoeta said;
+Mr George Bright Anni Bansah, NDC Hohoe Constituency Chairman, who read their petition at Gbi-Kpoeta said "our brothers and sisters from SALL has been disenfranchised and their voting rights were not respected with no representation in the eighth Parliament.
+This right has been trampled upon."

+He said their petition was seeking the Electoral Commission to comply with the law.

-Heavy security presence at the scene prevented a situation, which could have been fatal when people from the two sides threw stones at each other, leaving one person injiured.
+Heavy security presence at the scene prevented a situation, which could have been fatal when people from the two sides exchanged stones, which left one member of the Asafo Group member injured.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.